Voyage of the Damned

-Voyage of the Damned is a 1976 drama film directed by Stuart Rosenberg, with an all-star cast featuring Faye Dunaway, Oskar Werner, Lee Grant, Max von Sydow, James Mason, Lynne Frederick and Malcolm McDowell.
+Voyage of the Damned is a 1976 drama film directed by Stuart Rosenberg, with an all-star cast featuring Faye Dunaway, Oskar Werner, Lee Grant, Max von Sydow, James Mason, Lynne Frederick, and Malcolm McDowell.

-The story was inspired by actual events concerning the fate of the ocean liner carrying Jewish refugees from Germany to Cuba in 1939.
+The story was inspired by actual events concerning the fate of the ocean liner carrying Jewish refugees from Nazi Germany to Cuba in 1939.
 It was based on a 1974 nonfiction book of the same title written by Gordon Thomas and Max Morgan-Witts.
 The screenplay was written by Steve Shagan and David Butler.
-The film was produced by ITC Entertainment and released by Rank Film Distributors in the UK and Avco Embassy Pictures in the U.S.
+The film was produced by ITC Entertainment and released by Rank Film Distributors in the UK and Avco Embassy Pictures in the United States.